Fractional Topology in Interacting 1D Superconductors: Introduction

-Finally in Sec. \ref{sec:TP} we also investigate both numerically and analytically the phase diagram in \cite{Herviou_2016} in the presence of an inter-wire hopping amplitude $t_{\bot}$, to determine the stability of the coupled-wire phases towards more experimentally realistic setups.
-We find that for perturbative values of $t_{\bot}$ the \emph{DCI} phase and phase diagram remain robust.
-We study the phase diagram for larger values of the inter-wires hopping term.
-We also address the case for prominent interactions between wires which can give rise to Mott physics \cite{Herviou_2016}.
-Our results are finally summarized in Section \ref{sec:Conclusion}.
+Finally in Sec. \ref{sec:TP} we also investigate both numerically and analytically the phase diagram in \cite{Herviou_2016} in the presence of an inter-wire hopping amplitude $t_{\bot}$, similar to the ladders studied in \cite{ladder1}, to determine the stability of the coupled-wire phases towards more experimentally realistic setups.
+It is perhaps relevant to mention here that the $t_{\bot}$ term does not have a simple correspondence on the Bloch spheres' model since mapping fermions onto spins-$\frac{1}{2}$ through the Jordan-Wigner transformation will result in ``strings" accompanying this operator in the spin language.
+Therefore, it is worthwhile studying the effect of such a perturbation in the two-wires' model.
+The strength of the $t_{\perp}$ term compared to the Coulomb interaction may be adjusted by fixing the distance between the two wires (a hopping term is supposed to decay exponentially with distance from a Wentzel-Kramers-Brillouin picture).
+We find that for perturbative values of $t_{\bot}$ the DCI phase and phase diagram remain robust.
+We study the phase diagram for larger values of the inter-wires hopping term, as well as interactions.
+We also address the case for prominent interactions between both wires, which gives rise to Mott physics \cite{Herviou_2016} in the $|g| \rightarrow \infty$ limit.
+Our results are finally summarized in \ref{sec:Conclusion}.
 In Appendices, we present additional information on DMRG and quantum field theory.